 Fight Over 'Bandit' Taxis Returns To Downtown LAUnionized taxi drivers held a demonstration Tuesday in downtown Los Angeles calling on state regulators to stop so-called "bandit taxicabs" from operating in the city.

 Judge Upholds Refunds In Market Manipulation ProbeThe interim ruling would force utilities including Southern California Edison and Pacific Gas & Electric to repay customers for an unprecedented rise in prices.

-Months after Super Storm Sandy devastated parts of the New York tri-state area, an examination of Southern California's ability to weather such a natural disaster raises some disturbing questions.
+The Crisis In Waiting: How Prepared Are We For A Natural Disaster?Months after Super Storm Sandy devastated parts of the New York tri-state area, an examination of Southern California's ability to weather such a natural disaster raises some disturbing questions.